ase-lab/BorealisAgent/README.md

 If all went well, some inital setup logs should be printed to the conda prompt, and a game of pommerman will play in a new window after a short bit of loading.

+Below is the original readme for the pommerman repo.

 # Playground

 > First time? check out our [website](https://www.pommerman.com) for more information,